G7 agrees to back expansion of IMF financial firepower | Business

 Sources in the United States familiar with the G7 talks said an increase of around $650 billion had been under discussion.
 Even if Yellen wins consensus for an SDR allocation that falls below the threshold requiring approval by the U.S. Congress - about $679 billion based on today's exchange rates - the U.S. domestic politics are tricky.

-Congressional Republicans have already complained the move would fail to target the countries in most need of the funds but would provide free cash reserves to China, Iran and other countries seen as adversaries by the Trump administration.
-Senior Republican lawmaker French Hill said in a recent letter to Yellen that more SDRs "would deliver unconditional liquidity to some of the most brutal dictatorships in the world".
+MONEY FOR U.S. ADVERSARIES Congressional Republicans have already complained the move would fail to target the countries in most need of the funds but would provide free reserves to China, Russia, Iran and other countries seen as adversaries by the Trump administration.

+Representative French Hill, a senior Republican on the House Financial Services Committee, said in a Feb.
+25 letter to Yellen that more SDRs "would deliver unconditional liquidity to some of the most brutal dictatorships in the world."
+The U.S. Treasury did not issue a statement about the G7 meeting, but in a response letter to Hill on Friday, the Treasury said its staff are working with the IMF to determine the extent of the long term reserve needs of low-income countries that could be met by an SDR allocation.

+"In the longer run, SDRs serve as a stable reserve asset that provides advantages over borrowed assets as countries' financing needs in response to the crisis over the coming years will continue to be high," wrote Angel Nigaglioni, a deputy assistant secretary in Treasury's Office of Legislative Affairs.
+Hill was not persuaded, saying in a tweet: "Appreciate Treasury's response to my letter, but SDRs not the way to go."

+He added that China would get $41 billion from a $650 billion allocation, while Russia would get $17 billion, adding, "@SecYellen and @IMFNews should say no." DEBT CHALLENGES REMAIN

-Any expansion of SDRs will also need to be agreed with countries outside the G7, including China, before the IMF's spring meeting in April.
+Any expansion of SDRs will also need to be agreed with countries outside the G7, including China and other G20 member states, before the IMF's spring meeting in April.
 Credit ratings agency Fitch said an increase in SDRs to $500 billion would be equivalent to 0.5% of global annual economic output and represent 3.5% of global financial reserves.

 Anti-poverty groups welcomed the move but said more needed to be done for richer nations to share their unused SDRs with poorer ones.
-(Additional reporting by David Lawder in WASHINGTON Editing by Andy Bruce and Mark Heinrich)
+(Additional reporting by David Lawder in WASHINGTON Editing by Andy Bruce, Mark Heinrich and Rosalba O'Brien)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)